fsharp/fslang-design/FSharp-6.0/FS-1087-resumable-code.md

 start of a method).

-If a `ResumableCode` expression is determined to be valid resumable code, then the semantics of the method or function hosting the resumable code is detemined by the following:
+If a `ResumableCode` expression is determined to be valid resumable code, then the semantics of the method or function hosting the resumable code is determined by the following:

 1. All implementations are inlined under the static assumption `__useResumableCode` is true.